Skip to main content

 deregulation of the trucking industry that occurred throughout the 1980’s and

-the collapse of the ICC in 1995, the FMCSR remain the sole safety standards
+Since the collapse of the ICC in 1995, the FMCSR has remained the sole safety standards

 that professional truck drivers and motor carriers must follow in the operation